UK advises limiting AstraZeneca in under-30s amid clot worry

 On Wednesday, South Korea said it would temporarily suspend the use of AstraZeneca’s vaccine in people 60 and younger.
 In that age group, the country is only currently vaccinating health workers and people in long-term care settings.

-The Korea Disease Control and Prevention Agency said it would also pause a vaccine rollout to school nurses and teachers that was to begin on Thursday, while awaiting the outcome of the EMA’s review.
+After the EMA's announcement, Belgium's health minister, Frank Vandenbroucke, promptly said the country would disregard the agency's advice.
+He declared a four-week ban on administering the AstraZeneca vaccine to people under 56, but said that would have little impact on the vaccination campaign, since few from that age group are in line to get the shots this month.

-But some experts urged perspective.
-Prof Anthony Harnden, the deputy chair of Britain's vaccination committee, said that the program has saved at least 6,000 lives in the first three months and will help pave the way back to normal life.
+Italian health officials also said Wednesday that AstraZeneca would be recommended for people over 60 years of age.

-“What is clear it that for the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,'' he said.
+“For the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,'' said Dr. Anthony Harnden, the deputy chair of Britain’s vaccination committee.
 "And the Oxford AZ vaccine will continue to save many from suffering the devastating effects that can result from a COVID infection.”

 ———